benchristel/refactoring-workshop/autoclop/docs/duplicated-code.md

 end
 ```

-Now we once again have duplicated lines inside a conditional,
+Now we once again have duplicated lines inside a conditional
-so we can move them out:
+(the `messenger = ->(msg) { klass.post msg }` lines).
+We can deduplicate them by moving one copy outside the
+conditional.

 ```ruby
 class EmailMessenger